era001/ansible-poc/README.md

 Test connecting to server.
 `ssh -v -i ~/.ssh/ssh-key-01.key ubuntu@123.123.123.1`

-#### Note on rules for incoming vs outgoing traffic
+#### Note on Network Traffic Rules
-Had to troubleshoot timeout error - Ingress (traffic coming in from the internet to the VM) is controlled by the Security List / Network Security Group rules (firewall).
-My subnet had an ingress rule allowing port 22/TCP from 0.0.0.0/0, which allows incoming public traffic.
-However the Internet Gateway (IGW), which controls outgoing traffic, did not have an attachment to the VCN.
-I had to edit the route table for my subnet and add a rule to target the IGW.
-The rule tells Oracle that any traffic going to anywhere on the internet should exit through the Internet Gateway.
+While troubleshooting a timeout error, I learned that ingress traffic (incoming connections from the internet to the VM) is controlled by the Security List / Network Security Group rules (firewall).
+My subnet already had an ingress rule allowing SSH (port 22/TCP) from any public IP (0.0.0.0/0), so inbound access was not the issue.
+The problem was with egress traffic — the Internet Gateway (IGW), which handles outbound traffic from the VCN to the internet, was not attached to my subnet.
+To resolve this, I updated the subnet’s route table to include a rule pointing to the IGW.
+This ensured that all outbound traffic from the subnet could properly reach the internet.
 ![igw](/imgs/IGW.png)

 ## Step 5: Create an Ansible Inventory